-The front courtesy overhead console and door courtesy lights will not turn off if the dimmer control is in the "Dome ON" position (rotate vertical thumb wheel all the way to the top detent).
+The front courtesy overhead console and door courtesy lights will not turn off if the dimmer control is in the "Dome ON" position (rotate horizontal thumb wheel on the bottom of the switch to the far right detent position).

-The illuminated entry system will not operate if the dimmer control is in the "Dome OFF" position (rotate vertical thumb wheel all the way to the bottom detent).
+The illuminated entry system will not operate if the dimmer control is in the "Dome OFF" position (rotate horizontal thumb wheel on the bottom of the switch to the far left detent position).